flarcher/log_access_reader/README.md

 ### Automated tests

-The build includes the run of many unit tests.
-The code of the tests code is located in the directory `src/test` (while the program's own code in is `src/main`.
+The build runs many unit tests.
+The tests code is located in the directory `src/test` (while the program's own code in is `src/main`).

-The test of the class `MainAlertingTest` is launching almost the whole program.
-It does not include the console user interface, for better performance and compatibility (with the build context).
+The tests of the class `MainAlertingTest` is covering almost the whole program (without the console user interface, for better performance and compatibility).
 It has still a good code coverage about the alerting mechanism. **Warning:** this class requires an access to the temporary directory of the file system in order to create temporary log files.

-Other test classes have a scope linked to one or two classes.
+Other test classes have a scope usually linked to only one or two classes.

 ## How to run

 If the project has not been built yet, the scripts would build it first before to run it right away.
-But if a code update has been done, it would possibly use the binary that was previously built and not take the changes into account.
+However, if a code update has been done, it would possibly use the binary that was previously built and not take the changes into account.

 ### Using Docker